ahsankhan26/OS-Assignment/README.md

 - Smoker with Paper

 Agent randomly spawns 2 ingredients and only the smoker who needs both ingredients should pick and smoke

+## Producer Consumer Problem

+Producer checks if the buffer is not full and produces an item which on the other hand Consumer checks whether there is an item on the buffer for consumption.
+I've used semaphores to enforce synchronization on resource sharing.